ladih/Neural-Networks-from-Scratch/Backpropagation/README.md

 # Backpropagation

-Implementation of the backpropagation algorithm for multi layered neural networks in Python.
+Implementation of the backpropagation algorithm for multilayer neural networks in Python.